Skip to main content

 message: User created, next step is to create vault secret for user

-The status is always merged, with the lastest pipeline getting priority in case of conflicts.
+The status is always merged, with the last Pipeline prioritised in case of conflicts.
 In this example the iam key was updated with the additional password key, and the message key was overwritten.

 Conditions